palaa159/Docs/tutorials/01-GettingStarted.md

 ![Select Serial](../assets/images/selectSerial.png)

 In the first section of the LIVE (from OpenBCI) sub-panel, find your Dongle's Serial/COM port name.
-If you're using a MAC, it's name will be in the following format:
+If you're using a Mac or Linux, it's name will be in the following format:

-**/dev/tty.usbserial-DNxxxxxx**
+**/dev/tty\***

-If you're using Windows or Linux, it will appear as:
+If you're using Windows, it will appear as:

 **COM#**